 RightScale for the last couple of years has produced the State of The Cloud Report, which provides some interesting insights.
 For those that may not know, RightScale allows IT organizations to deliver instant access to a portfolio of public, private, and hybrid cloud services while maintaining enterprise control.

 I encourage you to download a copy of the report for yourself and dive into the numbers.
-I want to highlight just a few items from the report that I thought was interesting.
+I want to highlight just a few items from the report that, I thought, were fascinating.

 - 82 percent of enterprises have a hybrid cloud strategy, up from 74 percent in 2014.

-- 88 percent of organizations are using public cloud while 63 percent are using the private cloud.
+- 88 percent of organizations are using the public cloud, while 63 percent are using the private cloud.